 Among the action alternatives, Preferred Alternative 2 would be the most beneficial for fishermen, followed by Alternative 3, and Alternative 4.
-Alternative 1 (No Action) is likely to have similar effects as Preferred Alternative 2 as the buffer between ACL and ABC remains the same with the accounting of non-headboat recreational harvest updated under Preferred Alternative 2.
 As stated in Section 4.1.1, Alternative 1 (No Action) is not a viable alternative because it is not based on BSIA.